Troubleshooting your Development Environment Setup

 General troubleshooting

-Resolving the missing babel-runtime npm package
+Resolve a missing babel-runtime npm Package

-If you encounter an error stating:
+If you see an error similar to the following:

 (STDERR) Error: The babel-runtime npm package could not be found in your node_modules